 Doctors and researchers don’t understand what causes Parkinson’s.
 They’re also not sure why it progresses differently in each person.
 That’s why it’s unclear how you can prevent the disease.

 Each year, researchers investigate why Parkinson’s occurs and what can be done to prevent it.
-Recent research suggests lifestyle factors — like physical exercise and a diet rich in antioxidants — may have a protective effect.

 If you have a family history of Parkinson’s, you may consider genetic testing.
 Certain genes have been connected to Parkinson’s.
 But it’s important to know that having these gene mutations does not mean you’ll definitely develop the disease.